wirecloud-fiware/ngsi-browser-widget/src/doc/userguide.md

   filtering entities from the Orion Context broker.
 This field cannot be empty.
 - **Id pattern:** Id pattern for filtering entities.
 This preference can be empty, in that case, entities won't be filtered by id.
+- **Display Entity Type:** Display a column with the type of the entity.
+- **Allow Edit:** Allow users to edit entities.
+- **Allow Delete:** Allow users to remove entities.
+- **Run button:** Display a use button to send entity data through the `selection` output endpoint.
+This button is not displayed if the endpoint is not connected.
 - **Extra Attributes:** Comma separated list of attributes to be displayed in the widget as extra columns.